jessmartin/jessmartdotin-gatsby/src/markdown-pages/systems-in-context.md

 ![System-in-Context Diagram](../images/system-in-context.png)
 _Diagram courtesy of [Ruth Malan](https://twitter.com/ruthmalan/status/765217156644478976)_

-"Always design a thing by considering it in its next longer context." -Eliel Saarinen
+"Always design a thing by considering it in its next larger context." -Eliel Saarinen

 I've been studying this diagram to try and glean some truths from it.
 It seems like there's some "deep structure" here that I would do well to elaborate.